Greece–Turkey relations: Cyprus and the EU

 Greece has been a member of the EU since 1981.
 Cyprus joined in 2004.
 Turkey submitted its application to join in 1987 and became a full candidate in 1999.
+Accession negotiations were started in 2005, but have been stalled since 2016.

-Until 1999, Greece concentrated its diplomatic efforts on barring Turkey's admission to the EU.
-Concerns about Turkey included its human rights record and Greece's veto ultimately had Turkey disregarded by the EU.
+Greece since its admission had made a concentrated effort to oppose Turkey's admission to the EU and was scapegoated for resentment when it happened.
+This is despite its change of policy post 1995 and that was advocated during the Papandreou government.
+Concerns about Turkey's developmental and demographic imbalances as well as human rights and its war with Abdullah Öcalan's Kurdish Workers Party (PKK) were factors in the EU decision but in Turkey it was felt due to the "Christians’ Club" of the EU.
 In Turkey, this contributed to the shift away from Turkey's founding secular doctrine Kemalism and the rise of political Islam.
 There was a change to the Kemalism amnesia of the Ottoman Empire's past, which instead became a source of pride and identity for Turkey.
 Kemalism evolved to an alternative identity of European orientation as Turkey became a regional centre in the emerging Eurasian political formation.

 In the 1990s, friction around Turkey's EU accession involving Cyprus was paralleled by military tensions between Turkey and Greece.
 In 1994, Greece and Cyprus agreed on a security doctrine that would mean any Turkish military action in Cyprus would cause war with Greece.
 In 1997, Cyprus purchased two Soviet-era S-300 missile systems, resulting in a political standoff between Cyprus and Turkey.
 Negotiations on the division on the island in the 1990s failed because of the Turkish side's recognition of North Cyprus as an independent state, an issue that remains as of 2022.
-When Cyprus joined the EU in 2002, negotiations on Turkey's accession stalled due to Cyprus's veto on the matter.
+When Cyprus joined the EU in 2004, the possibility of a veto by Cyprus contributed to other issues involving Turkey.

 Turkey's migrant crisis has also had a big effect on its relationship with the EU.
 The enforcement of the arms embargo against Libya Operation Irini brought other EU members into conflict with Turkey.
 Gas drilling on territory disputed with Greece using research vessel RV MTA Oruç Reis led to EU sanctions against Turkey.